neonkore/Nunicode/README.md

 * since 1.3: 7.0.0
 * until 1.2 (inclusive): 6.3.0

+You can always check NU\_UNICODE\_VERSION value for a Unicode revision implemented.

 ## IMPLEMENTATION QUALITY

 nunicode most likely is free of the following errors: